 The solution assumes that an aerial UE indicates its capability to respect no-transmit zones (NTZ), and UE's subscription data has a record about that, as Operators have to enforce the NTZ respect, and the subscription-based approach is one possibility, as described below.

 Several options/alternatives are considered when comes to obtaining NTZ information - preconfiguration at the relevant network nodes (e.g. gNodeB (gNB)/eNodeB(eNB), AMF/MME) as well as a network-based configuration of NTZ parameters (e.g. geographical area in form of coordinates (i.e. latitude and longitude), restricted frequency band(s), altitude/elevation etc.).

-Editor's note: Additional/what parameters need to be considered to properly describe NTZ and actual restrictions/enforcement aspects and roles of NTZ in the core and radio network are FFS.
+NOTE X1: Additional parameters, if any, to properly describe NTZs can be included during the normative phase whilst the actual NTZ management aspects are expected to be studied by RAN WGs, and if the NTZ management need to be spread into core network NFs is to be identified in conjunction with RAN WGs and depends on their agreed solution(s).

 In order to perform network-based configuration of NTZ parameters, it is assumed that there needs to be operator's AF with trust relation for this purpose.
 This AF can be part of UTM (Uncrewed Aerial System Traffic Management) , which is outside operator's trust domain, and therefore, the AF will invoke a service operation towards an UAS NF / NEF so that the NTZ information can be transferred towards RAN nodes (i.e. gNBs in case of 5GC and eNB in case of EPC), core network (CN) entities and to the affected aerial UEs.

-Editor's note: Whether UEs in NTZs are allowed to use UL for emergency support is FFS and depends on LS reply.

-Current solution assumes that the aerial UEs supporting NTZ will not require emergency services support.
+solution respects the interpretation of ECC Decision (22)07 from TC MSG/ TFES that no transmissions are allowed from an aerial UE located in the NTZ and in the corresponding NTZ band(s) (or their part(s)), independently of the service type and therefore does not consider supporting the emergency services for aerial UEs while in NTZs.

-Until otherwise indicated, it is assumed that the NTZ does not allow UEs to send uplink data but allows reception of downlink data from the network.
-Also, Aerial UEs within NTZ(s) are able to communicate with the network for mobility/registration procedures for the purposes of keeping connectivity to the network.
+Therefore, it is assumed that the NTZ does not allow UEs to send uplink data but allows reception of downlink data from the network as it has been also confirmed by TC MSG/ TFES: “Aerial UE data reception in NTZs is allowed given the regulatory requirements or coordination zone conditions are not violated”.
+Also, Aerial UEs within NTZ(s) are able to communicate with the network in the non-restricted frequencies.

 The main principles/steps for the considered solution options/alternatives.